system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 ![CPU cooler fan top clip](./img/cpu-cooler-fan-clip.webp)

 3. Repeat the process for the bottom clip, then pull the fan and clips away from the CPU cooler.
-4. When reinstalling the CPU fan, the side with the non-spinning cover should face the CPU cooler, while the spinning side should face the front of the machine.
+4. When reinstalling the CPU cooler fan, the side with a stationary cover should face the CPU cooler and back of the case, while the spinning side should face the front of the case.

 ## Replacing the CPU cooler and CPU:

 The CPU cooler dissipates heat from the CPU to the heatsink, where the CPU fans expel it from the system.
 Depending on your climate and the age of the machine, replacing the thermal paste between the CPU and the cooler/heatsink may help the system run cooler.

-The CPU uses an Intel LGA1200 socket.
+The CPU uses an Intel LGA 1200 socket.
 The CPU cooler is a Noctua NH-U12S.

 **Tools required:** Cross-head (Phillips) screwdriver (long), torx screwdriver, thermal paste
 **Time estimate:** 35 minutes